Chris Brand

-Christopher Richard Brand (1 June 1943 – 28 May 2017) was a British psychological and psychometric researcher who gained media attention for his statements on race and intelligence and paedophilia.
+Christopher Richard Brand (1 June 1943 – 28 May 2017) was a British psychological and psychometric researcher who gained media attention for his controversial statements on race and intelligence and paedophilia.

 Brand was a proponent of IQ testing and the general intelligence factor, and was "a major influence in the spread of influence of inspection time as a theoretically interesting correlate of psychometric intelligence," according to Ian Deary and Pauline Smith.

 Life and career

 Brand was born in Preston, England on 1 June 1943.
 He went to Queen Elizabeth's Grammar School for Boys, and was a graduate of The Queen's College, Oxford, and a 1968–1970 Fellow of Nuffield College, Oxford.
-He was a Lecturer at University of Edinburgh, from 1970 to 1997, teaching in personality, psychopathology and philosophical problems and researching in factorial psychology.
+He was a lecturer at University of Edinburgh, from 1970 to 1997, teaching in personality, psychopathology and philosophical problems and researching in factorial psychology.
 In the 1980s he served on the United Kingdom's Council for National Academic Awards.
 His 1996 book The g Factor garnered considerable media attention with its claim that inherited general intelligence was like psychological money.
 Brand wrote that general intelligence is an important factor in determining life outcomes for those with lower scores.
 He attributed socio-economic differences among people of African descent to differences in general intelligence.

 Brand was a Fellow of the Galton Institute.
-From 2000 to 2004, Brand was a research consultant to the CRACK programme based in Baltimore, Maryland, which pays drug-addicted mothers $200 to be sterilised.
+From 2000 to 2004, Brand was a research consultant to the CRACK program based in Baltimore, Maryland, which pays drug-addicted mothers $200 to be sterilised.
 He wrote articles for American Renaissance and The Occidental Quarterly.
 He also wrote a blog, IQ & PC.
 His review of Buchanan's Playing with Fire was published in the journal Intelligence in 2011.

 Brand had three children.
 He married his third wife in 2001.
 He died on 28 May 2017.

 Published positions

 Race and IQ

+Brand's discussions of race and intelligence attracted controversy because of his support for the hypothesis that average IQ differences between racial and ethnic groups are at least partly genetic in origin, a view that is now considered discredited by mainstream science.

-Brand's discussion of the disparity between races in average cognitive ability test scores has caused controversy, especially because of his support for the hereditarian hypothesis of such differences.
-Brand referred to himself as a race realist and has been called a "scientific racist."
+Brand referred to himself as a "race realist" and has been described as a "scientific racist."